 In 4:1-16 Paul addresses the issues that maintain the unity of the body, and cause it to grow.
 Although addressing the community of believers, this passage begins to include individual exhortations that will mark the rest of the letter.

 Although Paul is shifting towards a section where he will address the believer’s individual lifestyle and behaviour, these verses are about the interpersonal relationships in the body of Christ.
-The first six verses are a deep appeal that every believer, individually and corporately seek to maintain the unity of the body of believers by living out the very love of God (prayed for in 3:17-19), through the Christ-like inter-personal virtues of humility, gentleness, patience forbearance and love.
+The first six verses are a deep appeal that every believer, individually and corporately, seeks to maintain the unity of the body of believers by living out the very love of God (prayed for in 3:17-19) through the Christ-like interpersonal virtues of humility, gentleness, patience, forbearance and love.

 Verses 4-6 are an overview of the believing community – the body.
-There is one God who operates in three persons; as Father he oversees everything, as Son his is Lord of the body, and as Spirit He works within the body leading, transforming and guiding the believer from the beginning at Baptism to the end (the future) Hope.
-And the whole existence and progress operates through faith.
+There is one God who operates in three persons: as Father he oversees everything, as Son he is Lord of the body, and as Spirit he works within the body, leading, transforming and guiding the believer from the beginning at baptism to the end (the future) hope.
+The whole existence and progress operates through faith.

-And within this context grace is given to every individual member in different ways, v7-13.
-In Pauline thought the body (of believers), love and the spiritual gifts always operate together, (study; 1 Corinthians 12-14, and Romans 12).
-Since in this letter Paul is describing ‘the big picture’ – the sweep of God’s overriding salvation work and purposes, it is unsurprising that when addressing spiritual gifts he focuses on the key giftings.
-Although commonly referred to as the ‘five fold ministry’, there is a close link to the threefold hierarchy of 1 Corinthians 12:28.
+Within this context, grace is given to every individual member in different ways (v7-13).
+In Pauline thought, the body (of believers), love and the spiritual gifts always operate together (study; 1 Corinthians 12-14, and Romans 12).
+Since in this letter Paul is describing ‘the big picture’ – the sweep of God’s overriding salvation work and purposes – it is unsurprising that when addressing spiritual gifts he focuses on the key giftings.
+Although commonly referred to as the ‘five-fold ministry’, there is a close link to the threefold hierarchy of 1 Corinthians 12:28.
 Apostles are always mentioned first, and prophets second.
 The third gifting of ‘teacher’ is linked to the shepherding function here, but first subdivided to the teaching of outsiders through the category of evangelist.
-The function of these giftings is to prepare, to build up, to reach unity, so that body becomes mature.
+The function of these giftings is to ‘prepare’, to ‘build up’ and to ‘reach unity’, so that body becomes ‘mature’.

 17 Now this I say and testify in the Lord, that you must no longer walk as the Gentiles do, in the futility of their minds.
 18 They are darkened in their understanding, alienated from the life of God because of the ignorance that is in them, due to their hardness of heart.
 19 They have become callous and have given themselves up to sensuality, greedy to practice every kind of impurity.
 20 But that is not the way you learned Christ!— 21 assuming that you have heard about him and were taught in him, as the truth is in Jesus, 22 to put off your old self, which belongs to your former manner of life and is corrupt through deceitful desires, 23 and to be renewed in the spirit of your minds, 24 and to put on the new self, created after the likeness of God in true righteousness and holiness.